Cap-go/website/src/content/docs/docs/plugin/api.md

 setChannel(options: SetChannelOptions) => Promise<channelRes>
 ```

-Set Channel for this device, the channel have to allow self assignement to make this work
+Set Channel for this device, the channel has to allow self assignment to make this work

 | Param         | Type                                                            | Description                                                                      |
 | ------------- | --------------------------------------------------------------- | -------------------------------------------------------------------------------- |